mddazure/azure-vwan-microhack/README.md

 - A Local Network Gateway named "lng" to represent the West Europe Hub
 - A BGP-enabled VPN connection from the Gateway in "onprem-vnet" to the Local Network Gateway

-After the script completes, it will take around 5 minutes for the connection to show "Connected" in the portal.
+After the script completes, it may take a few minutes for the connection to show "Connected" in the portal.

 Your Virtual WAN now looks like this: